Skip to main content

 Access to the material for this module will be offered to all students through the University’s Virtual Learning Environment (VLE), Learning Central.
 Material will be released week on week, through the course of the module; it is the student’s responsibility to work through this material in a timely manner.
 The material will relate to:

 • Lectures: The principal subject matter will be explained in lectures, assisted by visual aids, interaction with the students and, where applicable, demonstrations.
-Lectures will typically be recorded and available for review.
+Lectures will typically be recorded and available for review

 • Online support material and reading: The module content will be accessible to students in electronic form.
-In addition, certain texts will be used as main reference sources to ensure that students are familiar with the material covered in them.
+In addition, certain texts will be used as main reference sources to ensure that students are familiar with the material covered in them

-• Assignments: There will be practical exercises set to give students practice in implementing some subject-specific skills.
+• Assignments: There will be practical exercises set to give students practice in implementing some subject-specific skills

 In addition, to support the above, there will be:

-• Tutorials: Face-to-face discussions in small groups using online communications software may be booked with a module tutor, to a mutually agreed timetable.
+• Tutorials: Face-to-face discussions in small groups using online communications software may be booked with a module tutor, to a mutually agreed timetable

 Will I need any specific equipment?

-You will need access to a computer/laptop with word processing software and good access to the internet, and which is capable of running Design Builder software.
+You will need access to a computer/laptop with word processing software and good access to the internet, which is capable of running Design Builder software.
 Appropriate software should be available via Cardiff University’s intranet and will be signposted when required.

-Where appropriate, we provide students with student licenses or access to the specialist simulation software we use for teaching, however we can currently only guarantee that these work on computers with a Windows operating system.
+Where appropriate, we provide students with student licenses or access to the specialist simulation software we use for teaching, however, we can currently only guarantee that these work on computers with a Windows operating system.

 You will have access to the specialist Architecture Library, and other University libraries.